 ciscoasa# copy http://<HTTP_SERVER>/asasfr-5500x-boot-6.2.0-362.img disk0:/asasfr-5500x-boot-6.2.0-362.img

-- Enter this command in order to configure the ASA SFR boot image location in the ASA flash drive:
+- Enter this command to configure the ASA SFR boot image location in the ASA flash drive:

 ciscoasa# sw-module module sfr recover configure image disk0:/file_pathHere is an example: